jcwillox/hass-auto-backup/docs/services.md

 Create a full or partial backup.

-This is the primary method and includes the functionality on the `backup_full` and `backup_partial`.
+This is the primary method and includes the functionality of the `backup_full` and `backup_partial` services.

 | Parameter                                    | Description                                               | Type        | Example                                                     |
 | -------------------------------------------- | --------------------------------------------------------- | ----------- | ----------------------------------------------------------- |